farzadsh11/my-projects/README.md

 # my-projects

-Hi, ma name is Farzad.
+Hi, my name is Farzad.
-This repository is for my practice and my projects.
+This is my projects and for practice.